SimonHarte/SpartanGrid/README.md

 }
 ```

+> Watch out not to use overlapping media queries!

 Spartan uses a negative left margin on `.g-row` and left padding (gutter) on `.g-col`s for having a consistent structure and reduced output css.

 Check out [examples](https://github.com/SimonHarte/SpartanGrid/blob/master/examples/responsive-layouts.less) for more responsive layouts.